 A 20 Minute Power-Based Field Test

-One key question we ask ourselves as coaches at FasCat, is if the athlete is responding to the training we have prescribed.
+A 20 minute field test answers a key question we ask ourselves as coaches at FasCat, is if the athlete is responding to the training we have prescribed?
 Aka, are they getting faster?
 Our favorite “experiment” to answer this question is a good old fashioned 20 minute power based field test, which is free and can be conducted anywhere and anytime appropriate.

 Reality CyclingIn a former life and career, I conducted hundreds of experiments as a research scientist in biotechnology and academic medical research laboratories designed to answer specific questions about the research projects I was working on.
 Spinal cord research, cancer, and novel cancer cures to name a few.
 At FasCat, we still perform “experiments” designed to evaluate our athletes' current physiology as it relates to their cycling performance.
 Still to this day the most practical, most relevant test of all is a 20 minute power based field test.
 With the exception of the gold standard, 40k time trial.